*This post contains affiliate links.

 Stock up at a dollar store for some seasonal crafts and coloring books.
 Fill a basket and set it out on the table for craft and color time.

-My kids enjoy puzzles and build time, and I make this an independent activity.
-Each kid can choose between puzzles or something to build (Legos, blocks, Lincoln Logs, attribute blocks, etc.) Set these in an area where they can access them on their own.
+My kids enjoy time to build and do puzzles, and I make this an independent activity.
+Each kid can choose a puzzle or something to build (Legos, building blocks, Lincoln Logs, attribute blocks, etc.) Set these in an area where they can access them on their own.
 I make a rule that they can do as many as they want, but they have to clean up one before getting out another.

 Now that my kids are older, they don’t nap, but they know every day they will be asked to go to their room and close the door for rest time.
-They are allowed to come out to go to the bathroom and can play in their room with toys for one hour.
+They are only allowed to go to the bathroom and play in their room for one hour.

 Don’t forget to rest too!
 With my health issues, I need to take breaks throughout the day.
 This is my time to lay down and sleep or watch some TV so that I don’t aggravate my body by overdoing it.
 Health problems or not, this is a great way to recharge or set reset for bad days.